Arthri/Belp.Formatting/README.md

     int b = 2;
     var c = 3L;
     ```
-- All methods must use block bodies(as opposed to expression bodies), but properties may use expression bodies.
+- All methods must use block bodies, as opposed to expression bodies.
+However, properties may use either block bodies or expression bodies.
-- All selective statements(if, switch), loop statements(while, for), and other statements which can be accompanied by curly braces must be accompanied by curly braces.
+- All selective statements(if, switch), loop statements(while, for), and other similar statements must be accompanied by curly braces.
     One notable exception is a series of using statements after another.
     ```cs
+    // Permitted
     using (null)
     using (null)
     using (null)
     {
     }

-    // Also allowed
+    // Permitted
     using (null)
     {
         using (null)